empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 Detailed descriptions of the file formats can be found in this manual (Sections [sec_leed_inp], [sec_rfac_io], [sec_search_io], but modifying the sample input files are probably the best way to start a new search.
 All other files are created by the programs during the search.
 The search can be monitored through the `*.log` file; at each point of the search the current best fit geometries and IV curves can be found in `*.rmin`, `*.pmin`, and `*.bmin` (for a description see the manual).

 The phase shift input is described in Section [sec_leed_inp].
-It must have the same format as for the VanHove/Tong programs with a first line added that contains the number of energies and $l_{max}$.
+It must have the same format as for the VanHove/Tong programs with a first line added that contains the number of energies and $`l_{max}`$.
 For each type of atoms there must be a separate phase shift file in the directory `.../CLEED_DIS/PHASE`, called `<atom>.phs`.
 The directory is passed to the LEED program through the environment variable `CLEED_PHASE`.
 Before starting the search at least 3 environment variables have to be set:

 - `CLEED_PHASE`: name of the phase shift directory (used by `cleed_nsym`).